Kanab is a small Utah town that packs a big punch! It is an outdoor lover’s paradise and the gateway to East Zion.

 Cell service is spotty or non-existent in the area.

 Not sure you want to deal with the hassle of a lottery system?
-White Pocket is located in the Vermillion Cliffs area that The Wave is also located in, but this is a hike that does not require a lottery or ticketing system.
+White Pocket is located in the Vermillion Cliffs area, which is also where The Wave is located, but this is a hike that does not require a lottery or ticketing system.

 White Pocket is a mile-long area of swirling white, red, and multicolored rocks!
-It is an incredible sight and almost looks surreal.
+It looks like another planet.

 Some things to know before you go: